-These Celebrities Are Already Fans of BTS
+Your Handy Guide to BTS's Celebrity Friends

 Halsey

-Halsey showed that her relationship with BTS goes beyond red carpet photo ops when she delivered the boys a gift of churros (they responded by giving her Korean candy).
+Back in 2017, Halsey showed that her relationship with BTS went beyond red carpet photo ops when she delivered the boys a gift of churros (they responded by giving her Korean candy).
 The interaction came a few days after the Billboard Music Awards, where she also showed her support for the group’s Top Social Artist win on social media.
+This was all solidified by Halsey’s featured turn on their single “Boy With Luv,” which gave them all ample opportunity to shower each other with admiration.

 Charli XCX